Jan-Novak00/Enrollments1/Notes/03-Practical.md

             - exception management (allow/block students)
             - save/cancel actions
     2. *Business*
-        - ensure only authorized teachers can view/edit their course conditions
-        - notify student through the communication channel about the enrollment
-        - notify student through the communication channel about the unenrollment
-        - Handle user selection of different UI elements
+        -Handle user selection of different UI elements????
-        - Allow selecting one lecture and one practical from a list of all available tickets
-        - Check whether a specific lecture or practical has free space for one more attendee
-        - Increase the number of attending students in a lecture or pracitcal by one
-        - Add a student to a list of signed up students for a lecture and/or practical
+        Conditions manager
+            validate condition input (dates, numeric ranges, course refs) evaluate whether a student satisfies the conditions combine multiple conditions
+            enforce conditions on enrollment
+        Cancellation
+            check, if student can cancel enrollment (e.g. passed the date to which studnet can cancel enrollment by its own) allow to set cancel enrollment conditions for students (by study department officer) allow student to see cancel enrolement conditions Waitlist manager
-        - Add a student to the end of a waiting queue for a lecture or practical by their identifier
-        - Automatically sign up the first student in a waiting list to the ticket they're waiting for when there is free space
+            Add a student to the end of a waiting queue for a lecture or practical by their identifier Automatically sign up the first student in a waiting list to the ticket they're waiting for when there is free space
+        Enrollment manager
+            Allow selecting one lecture and one practical from a list of all available tickets Check whether a specific lecture or practical has free space for one more attendee Increase the number of attending students in a lecture or pracitcal by one Add a student to a list of signed up students for a lecture and/or practical Raise the number of the student’s potential credits for a semester.
+            Add a new course to the student’s list of courses.

+        Notification Service
-        - Sign up a student to a mailing list to get informed about being signed up for a course
+            notify student through the communication channel about the enrollment notify student through the communication channel about the unenrollment Sign up a student to a mailing list to get informed about being signed up for a course Access Control & Privacy
-        - Add a new course to the student's list of courses
-        - Raise the number of student's potential credits for a semester by a specific amount
-        - check, if student can cancel enrollment (e.g. passed the date to which studnet can cancel enrollment by its own)
-        - allow to set cancel enrollment conditions for students (by study department officer)
-        - allow student to see cancel enrolement conditions
-        - validate condition input (dates, numeric ranges, course refs)
-        - evaluate whether a student satisfies a single condition
-        - combine multiple conditions
-        - enforce conditions on enrollment
-        - enforce data privacy (only authorized users see student details)
+            enforce data privacy (only authorized users see student details) ensure only authorized teachers can view/edit their course conditions

     3. *Persistance*
         Enrollment: